Midnight Never Come by Marie Brennan

 This is a surprisingly skilful and confident book, with a great deal of research drip-fed through the plot.
 The book manages to convincingly portray a great deal of historical backstory, using characters from the ‘real’ history such as Elizabeth I and her aide, Francis Walsingham, as well as John Dee, Francis Drake and (Walter) Ralegh (sic), whilst at the same time having realistic characterisation, with the right tone and ambience expected from a novel set in those times.
 This creates a logical feel to this historical urban fantasy.

 Similarly, the Fantasy folklore aspect of the novel is clearly thought through and delivered with a pleasing degree of complexity, with aspects such as brownies, Hobs and the Wild Hunt included to assist the power-politics of the Fae, that enhance the mood of sensible unreality the author tries so hard to cultivate.
 The differences between the Elizabethan world and the Fae world are skilfully written, with Invidiana and her court being rational yet eerily surreal.
 Invidiana herself, for reasons revealed later in the book, is startlingly cruel, whose whim could be to execute a court member rather than look at them.
-In counterpoint, Elizabeth is marginally less severe, though her demeanour is often caused through necessity rather than through cruelty.
+In counterpoint,

 The plot is nicely driven throughout and not always what might be expected.
 There is a romance or two, though pleasingly not as mawkish as they could be.
 I found myself unable to guess parts of the plots, one of the signs (for me) of an engrossing read.
 Above anything else, the book creates an entertainment that feels enchantingly appropriate.